DrMikeG/NexStarGPS/README.md

 Probably better test this before I get too wrapped up in the webpage side of things...

 Then there is the power supply question, 500ma peak pull down this bell wire?

+---

+Hmm, so ross.cpp does not compile because it has avr specific includes.
+I am trying to figure out if I can use software serial however, since that does compile for ESP32...

+But now I have pins coming out my ears....